Jan M. Rabaey: Biography

 After receiving his Ph.D. degree in Applied Sciences from the Katholieke Universiteit Leuven, Belgium in 1983, he joined the University of California, Berkeley as a Visiting Research Engineer.
-From 1985 to1987 he was a research manager at imec, Belgium, and in 1987 he joined the faculty of the Electrical Engineering and Computer Science department of the University of California, Berkeley.
+From 1985 to 1987 he was a research manager at IMEC, and in 1987 he joined the faculty of the Electrical Engineering and Computer Science department of the University of California, Berkeley.
 He was the founding co-director of the Berkeley Wireless Research Center (BWRC) and the Berkeley Swarm Lab.
 He was director of the DARPA/SRC co-funded multi-university GSRC and MuSyC research centers, and served as the Electrical Engineering Division Chair at Berkeley twice.
-In 2019, he became Professor Emeritus and Professor in the Graduate School at Berkeley.
-That same year, he also became the CTO of the System-Technology Co-Optimization (STCO) Division of imec, Belgium.
+In 2019, he became professor emeritus and Professor in the Graduate School at Berkeley.
+That same year, he also became the CTO of the System-Technology Co-Optimization (STCO) division of IMEC.